Israeli minister says Egypt bears equal responsibility for Gaza

 The Palestinians and the United Nations similarly dispute Israel’s assertion that it ended its occupation of Gaza in 2005.

-On Sunday, when the Israeli security cabinet convened to discuss the Gaza truce ideas, one member - Intelligence Minister Israel Katz - tweeted that these should include “bringing Egyptian infrastructure, at sea and on land, to bear for the good for Gaza, under international supervision”.
+On Sunday, when the Israeli security cabinet convened to discuss the Gaza truce ideas, one member - Intelligence Minister Israel Katz - tweeted that these should include “bringing Egyptian infrastructure, at sea and on land, to bear for the good of Gaza, under international supervision”.

 The Egyptian official said Cairo would not let its facilities or territory in the Sinai desert, bordering Gaza, be used to relieve Israel of keeping the Palestinian economy alive.